patriciogonzalezvivo/eyeo16/README.md

 It is possible to construct a terrain with world coverage and see what areas are affected by the sea level rising.

-And while it's not eyeo-shiny (yet), I think it will be useful.
+**find something to say that sounds better to you** And while it's not eyeo-shiny (yet), I think it will be useful.
 Sea level rise estimates disagree, but a worldwide visualization of what different estimates would look like could help with climate change communication.

-**mention lack of OSM data - add slide of jesus view then go back to the rio map**
+**add slide of jesus view then go back to the rio map**

-**nyc flood map**
-**can you make a bangladesh flood map like this one from the nytimes? http://www.nytimes.com/2014/03/29/world/asia/facing-rising-seas-bangladesh-confronts-the-consequences-of-climate-change.html**

 <!-- Barcelona
 <iframe class='background'  data-src='tangram.html?/tangram.html?style=emerge#14.19854/41.3833/2.1655'></iframe>